muhammadlabeeb999/graphql-country-services/README.md

 ### Linux / macOS

-We provide a convenience script to set up the environment, build containers, and run migrations.
+A convenience script is provided to set up the environment, build containers, and run migrations.

 ```bash
 # 1. Create .env file